kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-21-mean-variance-std.md

 I don't want you to try so hard to understand what is this equation, how it was found and why it is like that.
 Instead, if you noticed that the only unknowns in this equation are the mean and the variance (the standard deviation can be found through variance), it is sufficient.
 And, if you plot this equation, you get the curve shown below.

-Here we have an example of a normal distribution that is drawn using randomly generated data that are representing the height of a Japanese man.
+Here we have an example of a normal distribution that is drawn on a histogram plot using randomly generated data that are representing height values of Japanese men.

 <div class="text-center" id="normal-curve">